- Bank Supervision

 - A Certified Public Accountant (CPA) certificate obtained through written examination in a state, territory, or the District of Columbia.

-In addition to meeting minimum qualifications, you must successfully pass the examiner entry-level pre-employment assessment.
+In addition to meeting minimum qualifications, you must successfully pass the examiner entry-level pre-employment assessments.
 You will be directed by email to schedule a test appointment.

 Questions regarding the application and hiring processes for ANBEs can be directed to the ANBE Recruitment mailbox.